Dev-123-win/Rewardly-/blueprint.md

 ### Current Plan

 All core optimizations for handling 10,000 DAU on the free tier are **complete**.
-The focus is now on maintaining this architecture for any new features.
+The app is now ready for deployment.

 ## Design